smngvlkz/what-happens-when/README.rst

 The primary job of the HTML parser is to parse the HTML markup into a parse tree.

-The output tree (the "parse tree") is a tree of DOM element and attribute nodes.
+The output tree (the "parse tree") is a tree of DOM elements and attribute nodes.
 DOM is short for Document Object Model.
 It is the object presentation of the HTML document and the interface of HTML elements to the outside world like JavaScript.
 The root of the tree is the "Document" object.
-Prior to any manipulation via scripting, the DOM has an almost one-to-one relation to the markup.
+Before any manipulation via scripting, the DOM has an almost one-to-one relation to the markup.